How We Became Inspired Women Travelers & 10 Trips You Can Take Now

 Women as Travel Leaders – Lis L.

-This past year I attended the Adventure Travel World Summit in Salta, Argentina, and had the incredible opportunity to attend a women’s summit comprised of female leaders in the travel industry.
+In 2017 I attended the Adventure Travel World Summit in Salta, Argentina, and had the incredible opportunity to attend a women’s summit comprised of female leaders in the travel industry.
 Workshopping and learning from each other on everything from leadership strategies to women’s specific travel trends was inspirational.
 The communication and community that women bring to the travel equation is boundless!

 Aboard every small ship I’ve been on, I’ve met solo-traveling women forging their own adventures.

-And with my six years traveling aboard small ships with AdventureSmith Explorations worldwide, I can say definitively that aboard every small ship I’ve been on, I’ve met solo-traveling women forging their own adventures.
+And with my decade of traveling aboard small ships with AdventureSmith Explorations worldwide, I can say definitively that aboard every small ship I’ve been on, I’ve met solo-traveling women forging their own adventures.
 Women seem to be way more adventurous in going-it-alone, especially I saw so in locations like Antarctica and the Galapagos Islands, where there were many females ages 22 to 97 traveling alone or in small groups with other women.
 When we want to do something—travel companion or not—we plan it out and make it happen!

-It was quite exciting to arrive to my Antarctic Express Fly the Drake trip this past December and find a female-led crew on the Ocean Adventurer.
+It was quite exciting to arrive to my Antarctic Express Fly the Drake trip and find a female-led crew on the Ocean Adventurer.
 Expedition Leader Alison Kirk-Lauristen was the best I’ve had aboard a small ship.
 She was graceful, intelligent, strong, funny and decisive, and delivered all communications with her Australian humor, grit and transparency.
 She spoke Mandarin to boot.
 My fellow female guests were equally inspiring, and there were so so many single-traveling females on this expedition… read more about them in my Antarctica Expert Review.

 Family First Adventures – Lisa S.